 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.
-Document has been uploaded.

-Part 5 Section 2 - Annual Review of Laws, Regulations, Policies and Compatibility Certification
+Part 5 Section 3 - Annual Review of Laws, Regulations, Policies and Compatibility Certification

 You must answer all three questions and indicate your acceptance of the certification declaration.
 Selecting 'no' in the declaration may impact your State's eligibility for MCSAP funding.